 Most of the meat and dairy products sold in supermarkets come from animals that were kept in confinement on factory farms and given antibiotics and other drugs.
 These toxins make their way into the food supply and end up in our microbiome, where they disrupt the balance between good and bad bacteria.
 Studies show that Americans are experiencing more stress and anxiety than ever, and this has also been shown to contribute to gut issues.

 The majority of Americans are taking at least one prescription medication.
 Many of these drugs are known to hinder or interfere with the absorption of nutrients.
 If you’ve been prescribed and are taking a prescription drug, you may be lacking key vitamins and minerals.
 Some over-the-counter pain relievers and heartburn drugs can have similar effects.
-IV vitamin therapies can help.
+IV vitamin therapy can help.

 How Do I Know If I Have a Nutrient Deficiency?